Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 - The Engineer can now be automated.
 - The Painter can now be automated

+Fixes:
+- Tourism income should no longer be able to be negative.

 Characters:
 - Adolf Lieben (random Austrian Chemist)
 - Richard Pribram (random Austrian Chemist)